altanner/intro_to_CLI/05_searching.md

 find . -iname "data*"
 find . -iname "*txt"
 find . -iname "*a*"
-find . -iname "doggy"
+find . -iname "dugong"
 ```

 Here we are using `.` (the current location) as the starting point, and `find` will look in all the containing folders below that location.
 To search a whole file system, we could go `find / -iname "my_file"`, but just like doing this in a GUI, it is very slow. `find` will also, unhelpfully, tell you all the folders you do not have access to.

 The flag `-iname` is saying "the file or folder is has this name, case insensitive" (you can do `-name` too, if you are sure of the case).
 In the name, we can have wildcards to say "anything", and 💙 it is common to put `*` at both ends of your query, just in case you are forgetting part of the name.
 (More on wildcards later.)
-Notice the last query, for `"doggy"`, does not find anything, but the command line doesn't tell you that.
+Notice the last query, for `"dugong"`, does not find anything, but the command line doesn't tell you that.
 It just finishes and gives you your prompt back. ❗ This is standard for the command line - unless you get an error, your command did run correctly - sometime with no output at all!

 💙 If you are on MacOS or Linux, you may have a command installed called `fzf` - "fuzzy find".
 This is a much more modern search command than `find`, which will find matches and similiar matches (without having to use wildcards), and give you a list of the closest matches.
 Give it a try with just `fzf` (and `enter` without a search query), then start typing your query and it will search as you type, a little like a browser can.
 You can scroll the results with your arrow keys, and press `enter` to print results to the terminal.